overture-stack/website/markdown/documentation/ego/installation/adding-overture-services.md

 NEXT_PUBLIC_SSO_PROVIDERS=GOOGLE,GITHUB,ORCID,LINK
 ```

-6. **Restart the DMS-UI:** From the command line exit out (Ctrl/Cmd + C), and re-run the DMS-UI `npm run dev`.
+6. **Restart Stage:** From the command line exit out (Ctrl/Cmd + C), and re-run Stage `npm run dev`.

-Once compiled you should be able to access Ego by clicking login on the upper right corner of the DMS-UI.
+Once compiled you should be able to access Ego by clicking login on the upper right corner of Stage.

 # Song